The Place to Share

 What We Saw

 This is the first section of the St. Johns River that sees regular boat traffic.
-We paddled upstream (southward) from Camp Holly on Route 192 to the south end of Lake Hell N Blazes (that's the correct spelling) at the the very beginning of the navigable river formed by the Three Forks March area.
-You may also paddle northward (downstream) from Camp Holly to Lake Washington.
+We paddled upstream (southward) from Camp Holly on Route 192 to the south end of Lake Hell N Blazes at the the very beginning of the navigable section in the Three Forks Marsh area.
+You may also kayak or canoe northward (downstream) from Camp Holly to Lake Washington.

-Though this is a fantastic, gorgeous paddle, be prepared for some airboat and motorboat traffic.
-Airboats love the swampy areas along the shores of river.
-But we found every boaters polite, friendly and careful to steer clear of us paddlers.
-I suggest placing a bright, tall warning flag on your canoe or kayak to be more visible above the high grasses.
-And take a loud horn to warn away boats if necessary.
+Though this is a gorgeous paddle, be prepared for some airboat and motorboat traffic.
+Airboats love the swampy grassy areas along the shores of river.
+But we found every boater polite, friendly and careful to steer clear of us paddlers.
+I placed a bright, tall orange flag over my kayak to be more visible when we paddled into the high grasses on the sides of the river and lakes.
+You may also want to take a loud horn to warn away any boaters that might not be paying attention.

 The first two lakes you paddle after about a mile on the river south of Camp Holly is the large Sawgrass Lake and smaller Little Sawgrass Lake shown above.
-Both lakes have a clear main channel but have a huge bed of hydrilla and hyacinth covering most of the surface.
-Bass fishing is said to be outstanding throughout this section of the river.
+Back in 2002 both lakes were covered with hydrilla and hyacinth except for the main channel cleared by boat traffic.
+That vegetation was killed with chemicals and in 2013 the river is fairly clear of that floating vegetation.

 At the southeast corner of Little Sawgrass Lake is a day shelter shown at right, a comfortable stop to get out and stretch.
 There are no facilities there other than a shelter and dock.
 Just northeast of the shelter on a short channel off the lake is also a landing that is a popular place for airboaters.

-The 2 mile section of river connecting Little Sawgrass to Lake Hell N Blazes had some of the most stunning scenery, such as the Cypress trees and large flock of birds shown below.
-Ibis were everywhere.
+The 2 mile section of river connecting Little Sawgrass to Lake Hell N Blazes had some of the most stunning scenery, such as Cypress trees and the large flock of wood storks shown at left.
+I found it inspirational that these somewhat homely birds displayed such spectacular beauty as a flock in flight.
+And Ibis were everywhere.

 Hell N Blazes is an impressive, large lake; the first Lake on the navigable portion of the St. Johns River.
-That's where we found several grassy banks frequented by alligators like the one I found walking into the water above.
-There are several side channels to explore, and supposedly a couple of primitive campgrounds that we did not find.
-We finally stopped for lunch on a mushy grass landing pictured at left about 100 yards south of Lake Hell N Blazes on west bank of the the main channel.
-The day we went, the afternoon wind helped us return northward.
+That's where we found several grassy banks frequented by alligators like the one I found walking into the water in the photo above.
+There are several side channels to explore, and a couple of primitive campgrounds.
+We finally stopped for lunch on a mushy grass landing about 100 yards south of Lake Hell N Blazes on west bank of the the main channel.
+Always be mindful on these beaches that there are probably alligators nearby underwater.